fire1ce/3os.org/docs/automation/guides/better-terminal-experience.md

 Oh My Zsh crates a default configuration file called `.zshrc` in the user's home directory.

-We need to eddit the configuration file.
+We need to edit the configuration file.
 You can use any editor to edit the file.

 nano example: